-Additionally, if you have had brain or spinal surgery or have had a widespread blood infection you are also a higher risk for bacterial meningitis.
+Additionally, if you’ve had brain or spinal surgery or have had a widespread blood infection, you’re also at a higher risk for bacterial meningitis.

-Outbreaks of bacterial meningitis also occur in living situations where you are in close contact with others, such as college dormitories or military barracks.
+Outbreaks of bacterial meningitis also occur in living situations where you’re in close contact with others, such as college dormitories or military barracks.